-Moist snuff has been the leader in smokeless tobacco revenues and marketing expenditures since the Commission began collecting these data and this trend continued in 1996 and 1997.
-Moist snuff revenues in those two years were $1.38 billion and $1.40 billion, respectively.
-Advertising and promotional expenditures for moist snuff -- $86.4 million in 1996 and $103.6 million in 1997-- also exceeded the expenditures for all other types of smokeless tobacco combined.
-Moist snuff was the only type of smokeless tobacco to experience an increase in the total number of pounds sold since the Commission's previous report (from 53.14 million pounds in 1995 to 55.28 million pounds in 1997) and for the first time, more pounds of moist snuff were sold than any other type of smokeless tobacco.
+Moist snuff has been the leader in smokeless tobacco revenues and marketing expenditures since the Commission began collecting these data and this trend continued in 2000 and 2001.
+Moist snuff revenues in those two years were $1.63 billion and $1.77 billion, respectively, more than the combined sales of the other kinds of smokeless tobacco.
+Advertising and promotional expenditures for moist snuff – $207.8 million in 2000 and $218.7 million in 2001 – also exceeded the expenditures for all other types of smokeless tobacco combined.
+More pounds of moist snuff were sold in 2000 (61.5 million) and 2001 (63.9 million) than the other types of smokeless tobacco combined.
 Before 1996, loose leaf/chewing tobacco had been the leading seller in terms of total pounds sold.

 In addition to providing the total amount of annual advertising and promotional expenditures, the report also breaks down those expenditures by category.
-In 1996, slightly more money was spent on public entertainment (such as sponsorship of sporting events) than on any other expenditure category -- $22.7 million -- with retail value added promotions (such as "buy one, get one free" and "buy one, get free hat") a close second at $22.4 million.
-In 1997, retail value added was the leading category, with expenditures of $34.9 million, while public entertainment was next at $28.9 million.
+In 2000, more money was spent on retail value added than on any other expenditure category – $64.9 million – with promotional allowances in second place at $45.4 million.
+In 2001, promotional allowances led the way with $60.9 million and retail value added was second with $43.2 million in spending.